thunder-app/thunder/README.md

 ### Installing Flutter and Related Dependencies

 Thunder is developed with Flutter, and is built to support both iOS and Android.
-There may be limited support on other platforms but is not guaranteed at this time (Linux, Windows, MacOS)
+There may be unofficial support on other platforms but is not guaranteed at this time (Linux, Windows, MacOS)

 To build the app from source, a few steps are required.

 1. Set up and install Flutter.
-   - For more information, visit https://docs.flutter.dev/get-started/install.
+For more information, visit https://docs.flutter.dev/get-started/install.
 2. Clone this repository and fetch the dependencies using `flutter pub get`
 3. Generate an empty `.env` file.
 The `.env` file holds any credentials.
 At the time of writing, en empty `.env` file with a comment is all that is required.
 3. Run the build script using `dart scripts/build.dart`, which will build both the iOS and Android release versions